 An intimacy coach is someone who strives to help you feel safer and more comfortable being close to an intimate partner.
 Comfort with intimacy in a relationship is something most people learn as children.
 Unfortunately, many grow up without positive experiences around physical or emotional closeness.
 And so they don’t feel safe engaging in that as adults.

-To help you practice with different kinds of intimacy, the intimacy coach teaches you to feel safe.
+To help you practice with different kinds of closeness, the intimacy coach teaches you to feel safe.
 They tutor you on how to experience increased comfort with close connection.
-There are two main kinds of intimacy that an intimacy coach can guide you in: sexual intimacy and emotional intimacy.
+There are two main kinds of intimacy that a coach can guide you in: sexual intimacy and emotional intimacy.

-Intimacy Coaching Starts with the Foundations of Intimacy
+Intimacy Coaching Starts with the Foundations of Vulnerability

 Comfort with intimacy needs to be built from the ground up.
-By addressing intimacy issues like attachment wounds, your intimacy coach teaches you to get your bearings and begin to relax into an intimate connection.
+By addressing issues like attachment wounds, your intimacy coach teaches you to get your bearings and begin to relax into an intimate connection.
 Intimacy coaches also work through deepening embodiment, increasing presence, and enhancing emotional awareness.

 Addressing Attachment Wounds

 Attachment wounds are caused by inconsistent, intrusive, or absent caregivers.
 Working with attachment is never about blaming parents.
 If your parents were not good caregivers, it’s likely because they did not have good role models themselves.
 Working on attachment is healing the history of disconnection in your family.

-An intimacy coach helps transform your experience of attachment in many ways.
+An intimacy coach helps transform your experience of attachment.
 First, they offer a non-judgmental, supportive, and consistent connection.
 They listen carefully and attune to your needs and feelings in a way that your caregivers could not.
 In some modalities, like the Somatica Method or cuddle therapy, you can practice with cuddling and holding so you feel warm and safe in physical connection.

 You might have trouble relaxing into intimacy because you are disconnected from your body.
 You are used to spending most of your time thinking through problems, instead of feeling and enjoying sensations.

-Intimacy coaching works to correct that anxiety by guiding you into present-moment interactions.
+Intimacy coaching works to correct this anxiety by guiding you into present-moment interactions.
 Presence is also cultivated through breath, and noticing sensations and emotions in the moment.